Skip to main content

-Watersports To Do in Monaco
+Watersports to do in Monaco

 Discover the top Monaco watersports

-Parasailing beneath the cliffs of Monaco; racing on a jetski around the superyachts anchored in the bay; wakeboarding beneath ‘The Rock’, the royal palace sitting high above: there are few more jaw- dropping places to indulge in a day of watersports than in the glittering principality of Monaco.
+Parasailing beneath the cliffs of Monaco; racing on a jetski around the superyachts anchored in the bay; wakeboarding beneath ‘The Rock’, the royal palace sitting high above: there are few more jaw-dropping places to indulge in a day of watersports than in the glittering principality of Monaco.

-Monaco only has one public stretch of beach at Plage Larvotto, and the Meridien Beach Plaza (also on Larvotto) is the only Monagesque hotel with private beachfront.
+Monaco only has one public stretch of beach at Plage du Larvotto, and the Meridien Beach Plaza (also on Larvotto) is the only Monagesque hotel with private beachfront.
 Both the public and private stretches have watersports operators.
 In addition, the waterfront hotel Monte Carlo Beach Hotel has a watersports club where visitors can also rent equipment and book activities.

 Whether it’s a leisurely canoe paddle along the beach or being towed behind a jetboat in a donut screaming your head off, Monaco has an abundance of watersport activities on offer.
 However, no-one ever said that Monaco was cheap: pack your wallet and expect to leave hefty deposits for equipment.